 What causes asthma?

-The exact cause of asthma is unknown.
-There are risk factors that make asthma more common in some people.
+While the exact cause of asthma is unknown, there are risk factors that make asthma more common in some people.
 These risk factors are:

 - Genetics.
 Asthma is often inherited and if members of your family are sufferers you are more likely to develop asthma too.

 - Atopy.
 Having atopic dermatitis, eczema or similar skin conditions may make you more predisposed to asthma, probably because you are more sensitive to allergens in general.

 - Gender.
 In children, boys are more likely to suffer from asthma.
 In adults, women are more likely to be asthma sufferers.